joehawkens/computing/CHAPTER-3.md

 ## Storage

 Computers can be simplified down to a simple input/output concept.
 You input something in the computer, there's some sort of processing, and the computer responds with an output.
 These data points of input/output much of the time need to be stored while they're being used and while they are not being used, that is where storage comes in: If you want to do the calculation 1 + 1 on your computer, your computer first needs space to store the "1" and "+".
 Because you're using it in that moment, it's stored in Random Access Memory, a temporary storage location for files being currently used.
 But say you want to save the output of that calculation: "2" for tomorrow, where would you store it?
 The answer is in the long-term memory storage component of the computer: the hard drive.
 When you turn your computer off, the data is safely stored in this hard drive, later to be accessed (by RAM) later.

+## Chapter 3: Summary

+Power is gained through the power supply unit.
+This is connected to the Motherboard.
+The Motherboard physically connects all computer components together, the CPU, which is found on the Motherboard, performs all of the computer's tasks and operations.
+The Graphics Card takes care of operations having to do with complex visuals on screen such as video games or movies.
+This is all done in real-time through Random Access Memory, which acts as a short-term storage area for manipulating data.
+If a user wants to save data for later without losing progress, they're able to do that with a Hard Drive.